Abdelghfarsalah/WeatherAppUsingReact/README.md

-# 🌤️ Weather Forecast App
+# 🌤️ Weather Forecast Application

 This is a modern weather forecast web application built with **ReactJS**, leveraging real-time weather data from the **OpenWeatherMap API**.
 The application supports **localization** to adapt to different languages and regions.